-Methodology Ho2 Why Category Empathy tools Designers use tools like fogged glasses or weighted gloves to experience experiences as if you had the skills and abilities of other users.
-It's an easy way to build empathetic understanding of special needs or specific physical conditions.
-Testing Experience prototype Designers create a rapid prototype of an idea, using whatever materials you have available, and use it to learn through a simulation of the product's user experience.
-It is useful for discovering unexpected issues or needs as well as for evaluating ideas.
-Testing Informance Designers act out an informational performance scenario as actors, acting out roles that highlight findings, knowledge, and behaviors they have seen or studied.
-It contributes to the effective communication of a finding, building shared understanding of an idea and its implications.
-Testing Paper prototyping Designers sketch an idea quickly and roughly on paper to test the structure of a potential solution and evaluate interaction elements for a basic usability.
+Methodology Ho2 Why Category Empathy tools Designers use tools like fogged glasses or weighted gloves to experience experiences as if you had the skills and abilities of other users. build empathetic understanding of special needs or specific physical Testing Experience prototype Designers create a rapid prototype of an idea, using whatever materials you have available, and use it to learn through a simulation of the product's user experience. unexpected issues or needs as well as for Testing Informance Designers act out an informational performance scenario as actors, acting out roles that highlight findings, knowledge, and behaviors they have seen or studied. effective communication of a finding, building Testing Paper prototyping Designers sketch an idea quickly and roughly on paper to test the structure of a potential solution and evaluate interaction elements for a basic usability.
 It's a good method for organizing, implementing, and quickly visualizing interaction design ideas.
 Testing